MRCIEU/varGWAS/sim/README.md

 ## Sim14 - Power to detect interaction: variance vs regression test for increasing modifiers

-## Sim16 - Variance effect T1E - OLS adjusted BF vs LAD-BF
+## Sim16 - Power/T1E of OLS adjusted BF vs LAD-BF with mean and w/wo varaince confounding by populatoin stratification

 - Does adjusting the variance model help control T1E from population stratification?
-- Does LAD-BF provide better adjustment of mean/variance model than BF?
+- Does LAD-BF provide better adjustment of mean w/wo variance model than OLS adjusted BF?
-- Confounder = ancestry/population stratification